Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • carbonated and alcoholic drinks.

-It is allowed to take cereals boiled in water, boiled or stewed vegetables, soufflé and cutlets from meat and fish low-fat varieties, baked fruits, boiled pasta, puree soups.
+It is allowed to take porridges boiled in water, boiled or stewed vegetables, soufflé and meat and fish cutlets low-fat varieties, baked fruits, boiled pasta, pureed soups.

 Folk remedies

-Is it possible to use a medicine based on folk recipes?
-The use of such drugs for treatment is possible only under control medical staff.
-With the disease, the following remedies help well:
+Is it possible to use medicine based on folk recipes?
+The use of such drugs for treatment is possible only under supervision medical personnel.
+The following remedies help with illness:

 • sauerkraut or grapefruit juice;